brand icon Apr17

 Is Mejuri worth it?

-10000%.
+100% yes.
 This is one of those brands that I can’t stop talking about on social media or in real life.
-I truly am so happy with every purchase I’ve made there and wear multiple pieces of Mejuri daily.
-I used to think spending $300 for an everyday ring was silly, but now that I have one and wear it daily, I can’t believe I used to think that.
-Also, I like knowing that my jewelry is high quality, made to last, and that I won’t have to buy a new ring next year like I had to do for so long when I was buying cheap jewelry.
-I’m certain I’ve spent over $300 by buying $20-$40 rings over and over, that I had to replace over and over.
-I also appreciate that I’m making an investment, knowing I’m building a collection that I’ll love for years to come.
+I genuinely am so happy with every purchase I’ve made, and I wear multiple pieces of Mejuri daily.
+I used to think spending $300 for an everyday ring was silly, but now I understand the value of investing in higher-quality jewelry that lasts.
+I’m sure I spent over $300 when buying $20-$40 rings over and over, only to have to replace them repeatedly.
+I also know I’m building a collection I’ll love for years.

 Shop The Post